openpencil/statistical_workflows/README.md

-# Workflows
+## Statistical Workflows

-## Scripts demonstrating common workflows
+### Cross-validation

+* `workflow_crossvalbootreg.R`:

-* `workflow_crossvalbootreg.R`: Generates a mock dataset with a continuous response variable and demonstrates cross-validation for a linear regression with xgboost models
+    * Generates a mock dataset with a continuous response variable.
+    * Demonstrates the cross-validation procedure for a regression with xgboost models.